Skip to main content

 The Beautiful Remnant of America Part 1

 15 “Can a woman forget her nursing child, that she should have no compassion on the son of her womb?
 Even these may forget, yet I will not forget you.
 16 Behold, I have engraved you on the palms of my hands; your walls are continually before me.
 Isaiah 49:15-16 This most recent prophecy is part of my “Fast for Family”, and again runs parallel with my previous visions - some of which can be read in the footnotes at the end.
 The Beautiful Remnant of the United States of America i The unity of baptism : I saw many in America: Many families.
 They stood as if on the banks of the Red Sea, as Israel under Moses…driven there by the Holy Spirit, perused by the kingdom of the anti-Christ.
-They had been driven there for Baptism: I saw many families.
+They had been driven there for Baptism: (See Romans 6:1-14) I saw many families.
 They went down separately…and when they came up they were one: in the Lord and in each other.
-I realized that this type of unity…the desire and prayer of Jesus…can only ...
+I realized that this type of unity…the desire and praye...